Take our comprehensive class before you launch your urban farming business.

-Whether you're thinking of starting a peri-urban greenhouse, a vertical farm in the heart of a city, or something else that nobody but you has thought of yet, this class will give you the core knowledge and skills needed to plan out and profitably operate an urban farming business of your choice.
+Whether you're thinking of starting a peri-urban greenhouse, a vertical farm in the heart of a city, or just looking to get a detailed understanding of commercial urban farming fundamentals, this class will give you the core knowledge and skills needed to plan out and profitably operate an urban farming business of your choice.

 Wholesale vs retail markets for your produce

 Crop choice - what will you grow, and why?